 - Malware and phishing attacks are often perpetrated together in the gaming industry, where gamers are tempted with an advantageous “cheat” and unwittingly install malware and ransomware.
 Inventory and characters can also be stolen through a phishing attack.

-- Credential stuffing attacks – to give an idea of the extent of the problem, Akamai has revealed that in the 17 months ending in March 2019, hackers have carried out 12 billion credential stuffing attacks against gaming websites.
+- Credential stuffing attacks – to give an idea of the extent of the problem, Akamai has revealed that in the 17 months ending in March 2019, hackers had carried out 12 billion credential stuffing attacks against gaming websites.

 - Ransomware attacks – cybercriminals are known to put “hacks” and other virtual good up for sale.
 Unbeknownst to the gamers buying them, these are actually Trojan horses intended for ransomware.

 The importance of cybersecurity for the gaming industry with respect to regulatory compliance